 I wish I didn’t have any experience in this area…but I definitely got hit hard one year, despite my best efforts to avoid it.
 I wish I had prepared a little better.

 Below I’ll share some of the best winter pregnancy tips to help you survive the season.
-From staying healthy and warm to finding comfort with a growing belly.
+From staying healthy and preventing sicknesses…to staying warm and finding comfort with a growing belly.

 Winter Pregnancy Tips

 As a pregnant woman, preventing sicknesses will be a priority during peak flu/cold season to keep both yourself and growing baby well.
-The best thing you can do besides avoiding sick people is simple: wash hands frequently, especially before mealtime.
+The best thing you can do besides avoiding sick people is simple: wash hands frequently, especially before mealtimes or touching your face.

 Opt for a natural handwash free of perfumes or toxic chemicals like this Meyer’s brand or one that comes infused with nourishing ingredients and is also pregnancy-friendly!